-The average cost of a data breach was $3.86 million in 2020,3 which is a concerning factor for organizations of all sizes.
+The average cost of a data breach continues to rise which is a concerning factor for organizations of all sizes.
 MFA can be a strong component of an organization’s security strategy for many reasons:

 - Limits digital credential theft.
 MFA makes it more difficult for criminals to steal digital credentials and limits the usefulness of the stolen credentials.
 Even if a hacker gains access to your employees’ usernames and passwords, they’re unlikely to have access to the additional factors required to log in, such as the user’s fingerprint or the smartphone to which a one-time passcode has been sent.

 - Strengthens existing systems.
 Other cybersecurity solutions, such as firewalls and anti-virus protection, are only as strong as the authentication steps that protect them.
 MFA helps make existing security systems stronger.